 Level 3: A Portfolio Showing Documented Results for Clients

-Finally, you want to prove you can get results for clients.
+Finally, you want testimonials that prove you can get results for clients.

 One way is to track shares and search engine rankings for the posts you write, like we discussed above for Sarah Peterson, but an even better way is to create case studies.
 Here’s an example from Ross Hudgens of Siege Media:

 He shows screenshots of increasing client traffic by 250,000 visits per month for three different clients.
 Nothing is more compelling than that.
 Granted, it’s super hard to do, but that’s what makes it so valuable.

 Your long-term goal should be to develop that kind of proof for yourself.
 It might take you years, and that’s fine, because when you get there, it can literally make you one of the highest paid writers and consultants in the world.

 4. Get Your First Paying Client

 So, we’ve talked a lot about the skill and credibility aspects of becoming a freelance writer.
 What about getting freelance writing jobs?
 That’s the hard part when you’re an aspiring writer, right?